evennia/evennia/docs/sphinx/source/wiki/Locks.rst

-The main use of this is that if you use the lock function ``perm()`` mentioned above, a lock check for a particular permission in the hierarchy will *also* grant access to those with *higher* hierarchy acces.
+The main use of this is that if you use the lock function ``perm()`` mentioned above, a lock check for a particular permission in the hierarchy will *also* grant access to those with *higher* hierarchy access.
 So if you have the permission "Wizards" you will also pass a lock defined as ``perm(Builders)`` or any of those levels below "Wizards".
+When doing an access check from an `Object <Objects.html>`_ or Character, the ``perm()`` lock function will always first use the permissions of any Player connected to that Object before checking for permissions on the Object.
+In the case of hierarchical permissions (Wizards, Builders etc), the Player permission will always be used (this stops a Player from escalating their permission by puppeting a high-level Character).
+If the permission looked for is not in the hierarchy, an exact match is required, first on the Player and if not found there (or if no Player is connected), then on the Object itself.

-The lock function ``perm_above(Players)`` require you to have a permission level higher than ``Players`` and so on.
-If the permission looked for is not in the hierarchy, an exact match is required.
+Below is an example of an object without any connected player

 ::